AllenInstitute/cell_locator_tools/README.md

 > python convert_json.py --json_name input.json --out_name output.nii.gz --atlas_name average_template_10.nrrd

-If parameter json_name is a directory, the output volume will contain all the annotations of all json files in the directory each specified with a unique value.
+If parameter json_name is a directory, the output volume will contain the annotations of all json files in the directory each specified with a unique value.
 Scripts assumes non-overlapping annotations.
 Areas of overlapped are assigned to only one annotation with no guaranteed ordering.

 This conversion code is known to work for annotations on the Allen Mouse CCF and Cell Locator outputs from version [0.1.0-2020-07-30](https://github.com/BICCN/cell-locator/releases/tag/0.1.0-2020-07-30).